bwsw/t-streams/docs/source/Ts-Architecture.rst

 In the fault-tolerant mode implementation, one Master and one or more Slave nodes can be deployed.
 In a most common scenario, one Master and one Slave are in cluster.

-More than one Master server can be included in the cluster.
+Servers can be backed up.
 In this case we will speak about a scalable mode that is described below.

 The Storage Server is a sub-project which can be found on `GitHub <https://github.com/bwsw/t-streams/tree/develop/tstreams-transaction-server>`_.